 Alcohol and PAD.
-Peripheral arterial disease is caused by plaque (fat and cholesterol) in the arteries that supply the extremities.
+Peripheral arterial disease (PAD) is caused by plaque (fat and cholesterol) in the arteries that supply the legs.
 The plaque narrows the arteries and decrease blood flow.
 It usually causes leg problems.
-The most common symptom of PAD is leg pain while walking (claudication).
+The most common symptom of PAD is leg pain while walking.
+That’s claudication.

 Over 200 million people around the world suffer the disease.
 This is important because PAD increases the risk of heart attack and stroke.
 People want to know the answer to a simple question.
 That is, are drinking alcohol and PAD related?
 And if so, how?

 - Coldness in leg or foot.

 - Erectile dysfunction.